Notes on the study program M.Sc. International Economics and Management

 The modules in the study track are subject to the same regulations as all other modules.
 It is therefore important that you register for modules in the study track with a limited number of participants during the first registration phase.

 The allocation to chairs for theses is carried out via the central allocation procedure for theses (except Department 3).
 It is therefore important that you select the most suitable supervisors for your chosen study track as part of the central allocation procedure for theses.
 If you are assigned a different supervisor, ask them for a topic that matches your specialisation.
-Have the confirmation form filled out so that you can submit it with your application.
+Have the Confirmation of Master Thesis form (see below) filled out so that you can submit it with your application.

 In principle, it is possible to complete a study track together with other study programmes, such as the ASBE programme, the double Master's programme with Tohoku University or other programmes abroad, provided that all requirements are met.
 Courses that you complete at other universities can be recognised for modules of the study track, but you must pay particular attention to the choice of your modules.